Chuset21/Clank-The-Calculator/README.md

 ## How to Use

-Make sure to prefix your message with "__$$__" for Clank to attempt to evaluate the expression.
+Just mention Clank anywhere in your message for Clank to attempt to evaluate the expression.

 ### Supported Operators and functions

-I am going to include examples for all the operators and functions, however I will skip the "$$" prefix here for clarity.

 - Unary '__+__': +5.1
 - Unary '__-__': -5.1